FallDownTheSystem/modern-js/src/pages/new-es-features.md

 #### Iterators

-In JavaScript an **iterator** is an object which defines a sequence and potentially a return value upon its termination.
+In JavaScript, an **iterator** is an object which defines a way to produce a sequence of values (either finite or infinite), and optionally a return value when all values have been generated.

 Specifically, an iterator is any object which implements the [Iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol) by having a `next()` method that returns an object with the `value` and `done` properties.

 Here is an example of an iterator.
-It allows creation of a simple range iterator which defines a sequence of integers from `start` to `end`.
+It creates a simple range iterator that defines a sequence of integers from `start` to `end`.

 ```js ln
 function makeRangeIterator(start = 0, end = Infinity) {